AllenNeuralDynamics/one-liner/README.md

 * GUIs can be developed independently of standalone projects.
 * GUIs can run on separate processes or on different machines altogether, providing more flexibility where some machines are resource-constrained.
 * Failures are siloed.
 A GUI can crash independent of the application code it is interfacing with.

+Implementation-wise, this package acts as a lightweight wrapper around zmq, delegating most of the heavy-lifting to existing zmq solutions while hiding the messy details.
+Interface-wise, this package tries not to commit the user to adopting a specific architecture and supports various ways of attaching existing code so it can be "routed" elsewhere.
+**one_liner** place nicely in multi-threaded and multiprocessing-based Python projects.

 ## Package Installation with uv